 A group of researchers from the Department of Food Science and Human Nutritional Sciences in Manitoba, Canada, reviewed the evidence for the health benefits of canola oil.

-The researchers suggest that the canola oil could reduce LDL cholesterol levels by an average of 17 percent when they compared it with that of the typical Western diet.
+The researchers suggest that the canola oil could reduce LDL cholesterol levels by an average of

 Cooking with canola oil

 When people expose canola oil to high heat for long periods, a chemical reaction occurs that releases potentially unhealthful compounds.

 To safely use canola oil, people can use it to quickly sauté vegetables, meat, or meat alternatives, making sure that the oil does not get too hot.

 Manufacturers make vegetable oil from oilseeds, legumes, nuts, or the flesh of some fruits.